Pay clients, suppliers and others overseas — and save money.

 - Fees.
-Some providers will charge you fees to use their payment service; however, there are a decent amount of providers who provide their services for free.
-Some providers only charge you a fee if you send over a certain amount of money, so be sure to check the fine print.
+Some providers will charge you fees to use their payment service; however, a number of providers provide their services for free.
+Some providers only charge you a fee if you send over a specified amount of money, so be sure to check the fine print.

 - Customer service.
 If there’s one thing you want from a foreign exchange payment provider it is peace of mind.
 International money transfers can be tricky, and you don’t want any mistakes that may hurt your business.
 Look for providers who offer over-the-phone or in-person services when facilitating your payment.

 - Convenience.
 When dealing with international business exchanges you want a service that is going to be convenient.
-Although some providers are not contactable 24 hours a day, some do provide 24 hour access to your account in order to monitor your payments.
+Although some providers are not contactable 24 hours a day, some do provide 24-hour access to your account so that you can monitor your payments.

 - Informative service.
 Some providers provide foreign exchange rate monitoring and access to live exchange reports, which may prove invaluable to your business.